 The Science Education at Sea (SEAS) program is conducted entirely on a boat!
 This science boat excursion sails out of Cape May/Wildwood and educational activities aboard the vessel cover a broad range of subject areas including plankton, specimen collection, animal handling, horseshoe crabs and dolphins.
 All SEAS programs are aligned to New Jersey Academic Standards and the North American Association for Environmental Education K-12 Guidelines for Learning, and are tailored to the needs of our visiting teachers and schools.

-Virtual SEAS Program Available for the 2020-2021 Academic School Year!
+Both In-Person and Virtual SEAS Program Available for the 2021-2022 Academic School Year!

 Grade Levels: 4th-12th grade